Configuring Hudson/Jenkins to parse MSBuild output

 It didn’t take me long to switch to Hudson CI.
 It’s free, and it’s easily managed through an intuitive web interface.
 Not that I can’t grok XML configuration files; I’d just rather be spending my time building things instead of figuring out how to get them built.

-For a primer on how to use Hudson CI for .NET projects, take a look at Getting Started With CI Using Hudson For Your .NET Projects by Bob Cravens, or Continuous Integration with Hudson and .NET
+For a primer on how to use Hudson CI for .NET projects, take a look at Getting Started With CI Using Hudson For Your .NET Projects by Bob Cravens, or Continuous Integration with Hudson and .NET (dead link - snapshot from the Wayback Machine).

 The only problem is Hudson is Java-based, so it’s not exactly plug-n-play when it comes to .NET, MSBuild, and Visual Studio.
 Particularly, when a build failed, I would have to scan through hundreds of lines looking for the cause of the error, which is difficult to do with CTRL-F when this line is completely normal: